Impact of the fiscal deficit on public debt, inflation and sustainable economic investment

 Vicious circle of debt and social impact

-The deficit leads to greater debt, which in turn increases the need to finance interest and capital, creating a cycle that is difficult to break.
+The deficit leads to greater debt which, in turn, increases the need to finance interest and capital, creating a cycle that is difficult to break.